Can supervise: YES

 © 2019 Hughes et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
 Objective To assess the use of diet and the use of exercise for prostate cancer (and/or its treatments' side effects) by long-term survivors and whether such use is associated with selected socio-demographic, clinical, health-related quality-of-life (HRQOL) and psychological factors.
 Design, setting and participants Population-based cohort study in New South Wales, Australia of prostate cancer survivors aged <70 years at diagnosis and who returned a 10-year follow-up questionnaire.
 Methods Validated instruments assessed patient's HRQOL and psychological well-being.
 Poisson regression was used to estimate adjusted relative proportions (RRs) of prostate cancer survivor groups who were currently eating differently ('using diet') or exercise differently ('using exercise') to help with their prostate cancer.
 Results 996 (61.0% of 1634) participants completed the 10-year questionnaire of whom 118 (11.8%; 95%CI[9.8–13.9]) were using diet and 78 (7.8%; 95%CI[6.2–9.5]) were using exercise to help with their prostate cancer.
 Men were more likely to use diet or use exercise for prostate cancer if they were younger (p-trend = 0.020 for diet, p-trend = 0.045 for exercise), more educated (p-trend<0.001, p-trend = 0.011), support group participants (p-nominal<0.001, p-nominal = 0.005), had higher Gleason score at diagnosis (p-trend<0.001, p-trend = 0.002) and had knowledge of cancer spread (p-nominal = 0.002, p-nominal = 0.001).
 Use of diet was also associated with receipt of androgen deprivation therapy (RR = 1.59; 95%CI[1.04–2.45]), a greater fear of cancer recurrence (p-trend = 0.010), cognitive avoidance (p-trend = 0.025) and greater perceived control of cancer course (p-trend = 0.014).
 Use of exercise was also associated...

-Alley, SJ, Kolt, GS, Duncan, MJ, Caperchione, CM, Savage, TN, Maeder, AJ, Rosenkranz, RR, Tague, R, Van Itallie, AK, Kerry Mummery, W & Vandelanotte, C 2018, 'The effectiveness of a web 2.0 physical activity intervention in older adults - a randomised controlled trial.', The international journal of behavioral nutrition and physical activity, vol. 15, no. 1.View/Download from: UTS OPUS or Publisher's site
+Alley, SJ, Kolt, GS, Duncan, MJ, Caperchione, CM, Savage, TN, Maeder, AJ, Rosenkranz, RR, Tague, R, Van Itallie, AK, Kerry Mummery, W & Vandelanotte, C 2018, 'The effectiveness of a web 2.0 physical activity intervention in older adults - a randomised controlled trial.', The international journal of behavioral nutrition and physical activity, vol. 15, no. 1.View/Download from: Publisher's site

 BACKGROUND:Interactive web-based physical activity interventions using Web 2.0 features (e.g., social networking) have the potential to improve engagement and effectiveness compared to static Web 1.0 interventions.
 However, older adults may engage with Web 2.0 interventions differently than younger adults.
 The aims of this study were to determine whether an interaction between intervention (Web 2.0 and Web 1.0) and age group (<55y and ≥55y) exists for website usage and to determine whether an interaction between intervention (Web 2.0, Web 1.0 and logbook) and age group (<55y and ≥55y) exists for intervention effectiveness (changes in physical activity).
 METHODS:As part of the WALK 2.0 trial, 504 Australian adults were randomly assigned to receive either a paper logbook (n = 171), a Web 1.0 (n = 165) or a Web 2.0 (n = 168) physical activity intervention.
 Moderate to vigorous physical activity was measured using ActiGraph monitors at baseline 3, 12 and 18 months.
 Website usage statistics including time on site, number of log-ins and number of step entries were also recorded.
 Generalised linear and intention-to-treat linear mixed models were used to test interactions between intervention and age groups (<55y and ≥55y) for website usage and moderate to vigorous physical activity changes.
 RESULTS:Time on site was higher for the Web 2.0 compared to the Web 1.0 intervention from baseline to 3 months, and this difference was significantly greater in the older group (OR = 1.47, 95%CI = 1.01-2.14, p = .047).
 Participants in the Web 2.0 group increased their activity more than the logbook group at 3 months, and this difference was significantly greater in the older group (moderate to vigorous physical activity adjusted mean difference = 13.74, 95%CI = 1.08-26.40 min per day, p = .03).
 No intervention by age interactions were observed for Web 1.0 and logbook groups.
 CONCLUSIONS:Results partially support the use of Web 2.0 features to improve adults over 55 s' engagement in a...